 You won’t always know how strong their desire is to sell or if it’s higher than yours to buy until you put your offer in.
 That’s why I recommend cheeky offers!

-When you’re buying a house for yourself and the purchase is an emotional buy, it’s much more difficult to be cheeky with your offer.
-But probably the biggest factor in the negotiation game is the seller (or vendor) and the estate agent acting for the seller.
+When you’re buying a house for yourself and the purchase is an emotional buy it’s much more difficult to put a cheeky offer on a house.
+But probably the biggest factor affecting negotiations is the seller (or vendor) and the estate agent acting for the seller.

 But many estate agents break this golden rule (see below on how you make an offer).

-Whilst I have said that an offer of up to 10% below list price is a cheeky offer, there’s nothing stopping you from offering anything you like.
-If you always bear in mind that the property’s list price is not its valuation.
-The list price is the starting point for negotiations.
+Whilst it’s consider that 10% is a cheeky offer on a house, there’s nothing stopping you from offering anything you like.
+If you always bear in mind that the property’s asking price is not its valuation.
+The asking price is the starting point for negotiations.
+Always remember this when you consider what % is a cheeky offer on a house.

-Whether you come to an agreement on price is about a willing buyer meeting in the middle with a willing seller.
+Whether or not you come to an agreement on the price the buyer is willing to accept depends on many factors.
+But in the end it may mean meeting in the middle for a willing buyer vs a willing seller.

 So in reality a cheeky offer could be 20% or 30%, or more.
 It just depends on how the offer that’s made is interpreted by the vendor.